bagisto/bagisto-docs/src/theme-development/understanding-layouts.md

 - **SEO**: Proper meta tags and structured data
 - **Asset Loading**: Automatic inclusion of theme CSS/JS
 - **Responsive Design**: Mobile-first responsive layout
+- **Flash messages and agent tools**: the `flash-group` toaster and the hidden [WebMCP](../ai/webmcp.md) tool declarations are part of the layout, so a page that uses it gets both

 ::: warning Asset Loading Behavior
 The shop layout automatically loads your active theme's compiled assets.
 This means: